 Field Staff Jobs

-Field staff jobs are the general labor and customer service assistance jobs for any event.
+Field staff jobs are the general labor and customer service assistant jobs for any event.

 Each and every event has a large number of field staff employees who are employed to make sure the event goes off without a hitch.
 A general event staff member will assist in any way they are needed.
 This means sometimes taking tickets, addressing questions from attendees, providing assistance to food vendors who are understaffed, helping with parking, making calls, speaking with sponsors, helping with minor set up and break down or perhaps acting as a cashier or errand runner.
 General staff are usually hired through the venue or event management company and have often taken part in the pre-planning stages of an event.
 It is common for people who act as general staff at events, to be event planners themselves who are simply onsite to make sure things go smoothly.
 Someone who is only a general staff member, however, will usually be hired through a venue or event planning company to work only one of the following positions.